Skip to main content

 Some elements have specific attributes:

-Refer to Styling BPMN Elements for detailed informations about the styling options for BPMN elements and attributes.
+Refer to Styling BPMN Elements for detailed informations about the styling options for BPMN elements.

 Managing the Attributes' Content